-Password you supplied when you registered your CrashPlan user account.
+Password you supplied when you registered your user account.

 See replace device.

-An archive contains backup data for a single device.
-Each archive is securely encrypted using an archive encryption key.
+An archive contains backed-up data for a single device.
+Each archive is securely encrypted using an archive-encryption key.

 Archive key password

-Password supplied when you the enable archive key password option for archive encryption.
-If you have enabled this option, you must supply the archive key password to restore files.
-See also account password, secured key.
+The password supplied when you enable the archive-key password option for your archive’s encryption.
+If you enable this option, you must supply the archive-key password to restore your files.
+See also account password and secured key.

-A regularly scheduled task that checks the health of each active archive.
-Archive maintenance identifies corrupted data and, as needed, requests working versions of the data from endpoints.
-For archives, archive maintenance removes excess file versions, deleted files, and files no longer selected for backup, according to the file retention settings.
+A task that checks the health of each active archive on a regular schedule.
+Archive maintenance removes excess file versions, deleted files, and files no longer selected for backup.
+It also identifies and corrects corrupted data.

-Administrators can trigger archive maintenance manually from the administration console, and users can trigger archive maintenance with the Run Maintenance button in the Code42 app.
+Administrators can start the archive maintenance manually from the Code42 console.
+Users can start the archive maintenance in the Code42 app with the Run Maintenance button.

 - maintains the authoritative database for licensing and authentication of all users